DiRAC-Training/FM002-Version-control/_episodes/03-changes.md

 the current [change set](reference.html#change-set) but **not yet committed**.
-`git add` puts things in this area, and `git commit` then copies them to long-term storage (as a commit)
+`git add` puts things in this area, and `git commit` then copies them to long-term storage (as a commit).

 > ## What's the point of the staging area?
 >